LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 ## Taking Input

-User input is root of countless vulnerabilities in software.
-Sometimes the vulnerability directly affects the program due to negligence, but it may be a result of crossing boundaries.
+While the best security approach would be to take absolutely no input at all, it's a bit foolish to have a locked up program like that.
+Input is a necessary evil that traditionally comes from a user, but any kind of input can be vulnerable.
+Input is not always in the form of human typed text.
+The input can very well be some kind of electromagnetic wave like radio or light, or it could even be an image.
+Failure to ensure input isn't malicious can exploit the program directly, or use the program to affect other systems.
-Examples include database requests, command line executables, file systems, libraries, and more.
+Examples include database requests, the OS, file systems, libraries, AI, and more.
-This is why you must conduct a series of checks to ensure that input is what is expected before doing anything with it.
+This is why you must conduct a process to ensure that input is safe before doing anything with it.
-It is not just limited to user input, but really any kind of input expected.
-Function parameters would fall under here as it is the input given to a function.
-If you have looked at NASA's Power of 10 you would recognize this as rule 7 and rule 5.
-The safest approach to taking input is to assume that every input you take will explode your system.
+However, what distinguishes between what is safe and unsafe?
+This is where trust boundaries come in.
+A trust boundary is what surrounds a component where internal actions are trusted, but data that comes from outside the boundary is assumed to be untrustworthy.
+Inside the component it contains the best interpretation of context on what the data is used for because the component knows its purpose.
+Outside data is untrusted because once data is sent across other trust boundaries it loses its context.
+All the process knows is that it has received data to interpret how it understands it.
+This is why trusted components will validate the data from other trusted components because it can't assume trustworthiness.

+With the concept of a trust boundary, an approach of default skepticism can be taken.
+Not all invalid input is the result of devious deviants trying to hack you of course.
-Of course, this is not always true as invalid input is often accidental, but it puts a mind set in place to catch malicious input.
+Invalid input is often accidental, but it puts a mind set in place to expect malicious input.
-Input can mean anything.
-You can not assume that input is valid just because it is not from direct manipulation of a user.
+As mentioned before, input can be in the form of anything.
-It can mean the terminal, a user form, JSON data, a binary stream, command line arguments, the network, or environment variables.
+It can mean the terminal, a form, JSON data, a binary stream, command line arguments, the network, or environment variables.
 It really depends on the application and how the program takes in data.
-This input must then be validated by a trusted authoritative source.
-For client-server models, it means the conducting server side validation.
-Even if the frontend checks for bad input an attacker could avoid the interface and send directly to an endpoint.
-This isn't to say that client side validation is useless, but more so that server side validation should be the main defense as the server interacts with the system.
-Even things that are to be trusted like persistent storage must be validated in the case that it was tampered with.
-This could be from an internal attack, or simply corrupted data.
 The need for validation is quite evident, but the process is not always easy.
+Each component knows what to do and how to validate in its own way, but this can mean each component has a different input handling process.
 Depending on the input, extra steps may need to be taken to make validation easier.
-These steps include canonicalization/normalization, sanitization, validation, and output sanitization in that order.
+Additionally, there really isn't an agreed upon name or acronym for this process it's simply just understood in secure programming as input handling.
+I suppose a more explicit name could be the secure input handling process, but that doesn't sound as nice.
+To keep things less ambiguous by saying "the process" over and over I will refer to the secure input handling process as the S.A.V.E process.
+Here the letters mean Simplify, Alter, Validate, and Edit, and are a one-word summary of a step in the secure input handling process.
+Hopefully the SAVE process will also save your program from bad input.
+The SAVE process includes the steps of canonicalization/normalization (Simplify), sanitization (Alter), validation (Validate), and output sanitization (Edit).
-Not every step is strictly necessary, but the order of which it is conducted is necessary.
+Not every step is strictly necessary, but the order these steps are conducted in is necessary.
-Regardless, validation must always be conducted even if the other steps are not used as it is the gatekeeper of input.
+You don't want to invalidate validation by normalizing afterward, or output sanitize then normalize.
+The proper order is how it is listed in the SAVE acronym.
+The reasoning for this order is because each step fulfills a specific role in how it handles input.
+Conducting the steps out of order would invalidate any effort done, and more than likely lead to vulnerabilities.
+Now let us get into the actual steps because a one-word summary alone won't tell you the little details.

-### Canonicalization
+### Canonicalization (Simplify)

 - Definition: The process of reducing input to a singular, equivalent, and most standard normal form.

 The goal of this process is to eliminate ambiguity of multiple representations of input into a single well-defined, equivalent interpretation.
 This way the sanitization and validation functions only have to worry about checking a single form rather than considering many other forms.
-Not only does this simplify the process, but it makes the code more readable and maintainable.
 But what exactly is a canonized form?
 Well the answer to that question really depends on the situation and criteria.
-Sometimes the canon form is a chosen normal form while other times it is well-defined.
+Sometimes the canon form can be a chosen normal form while other times it is well-defined to the specific context.
-For example, a canon file path has no special directories, no links, and starts at the root.
+For example, in order for a file path to be canon it has to comply to POSIX rules.
-An American phone numbers though could have multiple canon forms such as `123-456-7890`, `1234567890`, `(123) 456-7890`, or `1+ 123-456-7890`
+American phone numbers though could have multiple canon forms such as `123-456-7890`, `1234567890`, `(123) 456-7890`, or `1+ 123-456-7890`
 These phone numbers have equivalent meaning, but a canonized form is one and only one of these forms.
+An argument can be made that this is a form of normalization, but that's talked about later.
 Regardless on what the canon form is, the different variety of inputs should always resolve to its canon form.

 One place you will see canonicalization used a lot is with file paths.
 File paths only have one canonical form, but have enough system complexity to understand what it means to be canon.
 File paths can have a variety of paths resolving to the same file.
-This can be from absolute and relative paths or links.
+This can be from absolute/relative paths or links.
 Hard links are an interesting issue, but a canonized path refers to the path itself rather than the data blocks on disk.
-Technically hard links ruin having only one path to a file, but it is not really a consideration for canonizing as it just so happens that two files are the same.
+Technically hard links ruin having only one path to a file, but it is not really a consideration for canonizing as it just so happens that two files paths are the same data block.
 Links generally are a concern for race conditions, but that is covered in the Files chapter.
 The code block below shows just a few paths to get to a file like `/etc/passwd` which contains users on a Linux system and has 644 root:root permissions.
 ```